 These programs serve over 500 families monthly.

 We assist our clients wisely until they gain the job raises and promotions necessary to afford an apartment.
 This process and the length of time required differ for each family.
 We’re committed to staying with them as long as it takes.
-When a family is ready to move we provide financial assistance towards the first month’s rent and furniture.

 In a nutshell, it is our mission to provide whatever assistance we can to the families we serve.
 It is our goal to help them blossom and develop the self-sufficiency needed to no longer require our services.
 Our proudest day comes when our homeless friends can say “Good Bye! ”.

 We may see some families only once.
 Others we may continue to serve for years.
 Either way our purpose is to help our clients to experience a relief from the stresses and terrors of being homeless and hungry.
 The more stress we can allay, the better able our clients are to think and plan their way out of homelessness.